 This haunting novel begins with twenty-something Liv reminiscing about the events of a strange summer a decade ago.
 Filled with teenage angst, a tense plot and strange Norwegian folk tales, A Summer of Drowning straddles a line somewhere between mystery, suspense and horror.

 Set in mid-70s suburban Seattle, Black Hole is a genre-transcending graphic novel that deals with suburban malaise, teenage alienation, relentless anxiety and the longing to escape.
 Illustrated in incredible detail, this graphic novel explores a specific moment of flux in American culture, as well as the kids caught up in it.

 Lose yourself in a virtual reality treasure hunt filled with 70s and 80s sci-fi references.
-While there may not be any plot similarities between Cline’s breakthrough debut novel and Stranger Things, Ready Player One is filled with nostalgia and, fittingly, it is currently being adapted into a film by Steven Spielberg.
+While there may not be any plot similarities between Cline’s breakthrough debut novel and Stranger Things, Ready Player One is filled with nostalgia.
+There's also a film version by Steven Spielberg due out in 2018.

 Scare yourself with some of the best stories from the grandfather of weird fiction.
 Between these pages you’ll find things that lurk, scurry and move unseen.
 The title story involves three linked narratives which piece together the disturbing story of the monstrous extraterrestrial being known as ‘Cthulhu’.

 Want more reading recommendations?

 Sign up to get exclusive articles, interviews, and sneak previews of new books, every month.